farizfarooqui/Flutter-News-App/README.md

 https://github.com/farizfarooqui/Flutter-Personal-Projects/assets/135133746/d6abd4fb-2ec8-4b02-b8a6-0bcfae349b8e

 ## Overview
-This Flutter News App is a project developed by Fariz that leverages the NewsAPI to provide users with news from diverse channels such as BBC News, CNN, ARY, and more.
+This Flutter News App is a project that leverages the NewsAPI to provide users with news from diverse channels such as BBC News, CNN, ARY, and more.
 The app comes with a user-friendly interface and allows users to explore news from different categories, including general, health, sports, and business.

 ## Features